Be the CEO of Your Health and Get the Most Out of Every Medical Visit

 Gender Disparity in Healthcare

 There are studies suggesting that pain is under-treated in women through all branches of medicine by both male and female medical providers.
-This leads to a phenomenon called the “never catch up syndrome” where women may receive delayed testing and treatment compared to a similar male, and will therefore be susceptible to a lesser outcome and
+This leads to a phenomenon called the “never catch up syndrome” where women may receive delayed testing and treatment compared to a similar male, and will therefore be susceptible to a lesser outcome and quality of life.

 The first step is to be aware of the unconscious and systemic biases impacting women.
 Stay curious about how it could be present in your specific interactions with your medical team.
 Know that you have an active role to play and that you can step into your rightful role as CEO of your own health care.